LMaiorano/StravaWeather/Documentation/Development plan.md

 **Objectives**

-Give a route between an origin and destination with the smallest chance of rain
+Give a Google Maps route between an origin and destination with the smallest chance of rain

 **Context**
 Cyclists and pedestrians in the Netherlands like to go outside, but often they do not want to get wet.
 This tool determines a route from user specified start and end points with the least chance of rain.

-**User requirements**
+**Requirements**
 * User can input start and destination (GPS coordinates)
 * User can select time of day
 * User can select mode of transportation

-**Back end Requirements**
-* data from Buienradar and google maps needed
+* data from Buienradar/EWI and google maps needed
+* multiple routes needed from google maps
 * pipeline to obtain weather data at specific time and location
+* need for data analysation, not simple web requests
 * function to calculate weather score

 **Constraints**
+* EWI radar data is limited for Delft region
+* route with smallest chance of rain is not the fastest
 * Buienradar provides data up to 2 hours into the future, so prediction window is limited
 * Buienradar data is provided every 5 minutes
 * Buienradar uses interpolation to provide weather at a given coordinate, so the resolution of this interpolation needs to be taken into account.